antag99/entreri/README.md

 # Entreri

 Entreri is a data-oriented entity-component framework designed for high performance applications and games.
-It scales well to tens of thousands of instances, in both memory and performance, and fits data models that require many similar objects of the same type, objects with composable types at runtime, and combinations thereof.
+It scales well to tens of thousands of instances, in both memory and performance, and fits data models that require many similar objects of the same type, objects with composable types at runtime , and combinations thereof.

 Using annotations and minor limitations to type definitions, component data is packed into primitive arrays to improve cache locality.
 Fly-weight instances